How Exoskeletons are Changing Robotics in Construction

-Robots could eventually be the key to really addressing the labour gap facing the market.
+Robots could eventually be the key to really addressing the labor gap facing the market.
 Current employees could be trained to fill skill gaps, while tasks such as drilling and drywalling could be given to a programmable robotic machine, much like a bricklaying machine.

 Opening The Door To The Future

 Exoskeletons offer a way to make the industry safer for contractors.
 Their introduction into the industry took decades.
-It’s clear, however, now that the industry has their hands on this technology, construction will run with it.
+It’s clear, however, now that the industry has its hands on this technology, construction will run with it.

 Exoskeletons are here to stay and they could be signaling a future of robotics in construction.